febrianrachmadi/lots-iam-gpu/README.md

 # Save JPEG outputs
 save_jpeg = True

-## Size of source and target patches
+## Size of source and target patches.
+## Must be in the form of python's list data structure.
 ## Default: patch_size = [1,2,4,8]
 patch_size = [1,2,4,8]

+## Weights for age map blending produced by different size of source/target patches
+## Must be in the form of python's list data structure.
+## Its length must be the same as 'patch_size' variable.
+## Default: blending_weights = [0.65,0.2,0.1,0.05]
+blending_weights = [0.65,0.2,0.1,0.05]

-## Number of samples used for LOTS-IAM calculation
+## Used only for automatic calculation for all number of samples
 ## NOTE: Smaller number of samples makes computation faster (please refer to the manuscript).
+## Samples used for IAM calculation
 ## Default: num_samples_all = [512]
 num_samples_all = [64]
 ## Uncomment line below and comment line above if you want to run all different number of samples